Liu Kun (Jin dynasty): Fall of Bing province

-Tuoba Yilu was assassinated by Tuoba Liuxiu in 316.
-Dai fell into civil war between Liuxiu and Tuoba Pugen which caused Yilu’s general Ji Dan (箕澹) and Wei Xiong (衞雄) to join Liu Kun with thousands of families and livestock.
-Morale in Liu Kun’s territory arose as their recent fortunes meant that there was a chance to turn the tides.
-However, not long after, Shi Le besieged the Administrator of Leping (樂平, in present-day Shanxi), Han Ju (韓據) at Diancheng (坫城).
-Liu Kun accepted Han Ju’s call for help and insisted on using his newly received forces.
-Ji Dan and Wei Xiong remonstrated him, saying that the troops were not loyal to him yet and that they should be kept for the future.
-Liu Kun ignored their advices and ordered Ji Dan with the whole army to attack Shi Le.
+In 316, Tuoba Yilu was assassinated by Tuoba Liuxiu, throwing Dai into civil war.
+Yilu’s generals, Ji Dan (箕澹) and Wei Xiong (衞雄) decided to flee the chaos by joining Liu Kun with thousands of families and livestock.
+Liu Kun's military strength was thus restored, but a few months later, Shi Le besieged the Administrator of Leping, Han Ju (韓據) at Diancheng (坫城; southwest of present-day Xiyang County, Shanxi).
+Liu Kun accepted Han Ju’s call for aid and insisted on using his new troops.
+Ji Dan and Wei Xiong advised against this decision, but he ignored them and ordered Ji Dan with the whole army to attack Shi Le.
 Shi Le greatly routed Ji Dan, causing him and Wei Xiong to flee back to Dai.
-Meanwhile, Han Ju abandoned Tiancheng to Shi Le as reinforcements failed to relief him.
-With Liu Kun’s army on the brink of destruction, Liu Kun’s Chief Clerk, Li Hong (李弘), handed over Bingzhou to Han.
+Han Ju soon abandoned Diancheng, and with Liu Kun’s army on the brink of destruction, his Chief Clerk, Li Hong (李弘), handed over Bing to Shi Le.